TrippleAWap/LoseAnotherRealm/README.md

 ⚠️ THIS IS NOT 100% FINISHED BUT NO UPDATES WILL BE PROMISED ⚠️

 💥 WE ARE NOT RESPONSIBLE FOR YOUR ACTIONS AND THIS MAY RESULT IN A BAN 💥

+# INFO

+### ERRORS
+If an error occurs please check the error message and see if it there's info coralated for said info. ***Automatic error conversion may be implemeted.***

+> ## Unauthorized

+> Occurs when the account hasen't been authorized to MCBE, can be fixed by login in to the account on MCBE.

+> ## User found in blocklist

+> Occurs when the account has been blocked from the realm.

+> ## serverId Conflict

+> Occurs when the account tries to reconnect when the account is still in-game, this can be ignored as it doesn't change behaviour. ( Might patch this if I feel like it )